DSW Student Profiles

 Zan Haggerty is a Licensed Clinical Social Worker (LCSW) in New Jersey.
 They earned a BA in Human Rights & Development from George Washington University and a Master’s in Social work from the Rutgers School of Social Work.
 Zan’s professional experience began through community-based education and advocacy programs internationally and in the US.
 Their clinical career began in an intensive outpatient setting where they provided Dialectical Behavior Therapy to adolescents in acute distress with an emphasis on the LGBTQ+ community.

-Tanora is a Licensed Social Worker in New Jersey.
+Tanora is a Licensed Clinical Social Worker in New Jersey.
 She earned her Bachelor of Arts in Criminal Justice, and Master of Arts in Psychology at Kean University.
 Upon graduating from Kean, Tanora went on to pursue a Master of Social Work (MSW) degree at Rutgers University.
 She earned her MSW in 2019, as well as a certificate in Addiction Counselor Training.

 Scarlett is a bilingual Spanish-speaking, duly licensed professional as a Licensed Clinical Social Worker and Licensed Clinical Addiction & Drug Counselor, who earned her graduate degree in Social Work from Columbia University in 2009, and is a proud alumna from Rutgers University where she double-majored in Political Science and Criminal Justice.